Mayank-Prakash-Sharma18/math-english/content/higher-maths/algebra/linear-equations.md

 I. x + 3y = 32 <br>
 II.
 2x - 5y = 20

-Unlike earlier example, here we cannot eliminate one of the options by just adding or subtracting.
-We need multiply one of the equations (or both) in such a manner that the coefficient of the variable being eliminated becomes the same in both the equations.
+Unlike earlier examples, here we cannot eliminate one of the options by just adding or subtracting.
+We need to multiply one of the equations (or both) in such a manner that the coefficient of the variable being eliminated becomes the same in both the equations.

-Here, we will multiply first equation by 2.
+Here, we will multiply the first equation by 2.
 So, now our equations will become: <br>
 I. 2x + 6y = 64 <br>
 II.
 2x - 5y = 20